By Kami Navarro

 MentorConnect is a one-year pilot collaborative mentorship programme by IMDA, Dell Technologies, Salesforce and ST Engineering.
 Each organisation will contribute two mentors and 12 women mentees, all of whom will undergo group mentoring sessions.
 At these sessions, mentees can broaden their professional networks and benefit from a diversity of perspectives across the participating companies.
 More companies will be invited to join subsequently.

-Meanwhile, the SG Women in Tech Community Platform, a joint initiative of IMDA and SGInnovate, is an online platform that aims to provide a supportive community for women tech professionals to share various resources and infocomm media opportunities.
+Meanwhile, the SG Women in Tech Community Platform, a joint initiative of IMDA and SGInnovate, is an online platform that aims to provide a supportive community for women tech professionals to share various resources and infocomm media opportunities as part of Singapore's digital transformation efforts to promote diversity and inclusion in the tech industry.

 1 Common Goal—better business through diversity